mendicant-original/newman/README.md

 Check out [Newman's Rocco-based API documentation](http://mendicant-university.github.com/newman/lib/newman.html).

+We update this documentation on each gem release of newman, but to generate this documentation yourself, you'll need to install the rocco gem.

 ### For general discussion, questions, and ideas about Newman:

 Find seacreature or ericgj in the #newman channel on Freenode or send an email to newman@librelist.org